 This Week In The Word

 This 5-day devotional is designed to carry Sunday’s message into your week.
-Each day builds on what you heard, helping you slow down, reflect on Scripture, and take a clear next step in your walk with Christ.
+Each day builds on what you heard from the pulpit, helping you slow down, reflect on Scripture, and take a clear next step in your walk with Christ.
 Set aside a few minutes each day, remove distractions, and let God’s Word shape how you think, live, and respond.

 Each day builds on Sunday’s message.
 Take your time, reflect honestly, and ask God what He’s saying to you.